aehm03/gradoopquickstart/README.md

 ![example graph](images/example-graph.png)

-Each _Person_ has two characteristics a name and and an age, while our companys onyle have a name as a property.
+Each _Person_ has two characteristics a name and and an age, while our companies only have a name as a property.
 These key-value pairs are the _properties_ of a graph element.
 Note that there is no schema involved that forces a certain type of graph element to have specific values.
  E.g. there could be a third company vertex which also holds information about the size of